sikendershahid91/gem5_starter_for_students/README.md

 After installation gem5 directory will appear.

-observe the configuration file **run.config**
+### observe the configuration file **run.config**.

-In this file, you can modify l1, l2, and the location of the executable to be processed.
+In run.config, you can modify l1, l2, and the location of the executable to be processed.
+You can create as many configurations files you need.
+The configuration files need to contain the same parameters.
+These parameters are used in the following python script discussed.

 observe the python script **run_single_core.py**